HSF/hsf.github.io/_gsocblogs/2022/blog_Phoenix_MohammadHumayunKhan.md

 layout: blog_post
 logo: phoenix-logo.png
 intro: |
   Hi all, I hope everyone is doing good.
-I'm Humayun and for the past couple of months, I've been working on the project Phoenix at CERN-HSF.
-This project aims to introduce a new testing strategy so that we encourage testing, especially Behaviour-driven Development here, at Phoenix.
+I'm Humayun and for the past couple of months, I've been working on the project Phoenix at CERN-HSF as GSoC contributor.
+This project aims to introduce a new testing strategy so that we encourage testing, especially Behaviour-driven Development at Phoenix.
 ---

 ### Community Bonding Period